wouterpeere/GHEtool/docs/sources/code/getting_started.md

 * _MonthlyBuildingLoadMultiYear_: You can set the monthly heating and cooling load for multiple years (i.e. for the whole simulation period).

+On the other hand, you can also choose a Cluster load where you can add multiple loads together.
+Be careful however when mixing hourly and monthly loads!

 All building load classes also have the option to add a yearly domestic hot water (DHW) demand and require you to define an efficiency for heating, cooling (and optionally DHW) (cf. supra).

 Please note that it is possible to add your own load types by inheriting the attributes from the abstract _LoadData, _HourlyLoad, _LoadDataBuilding and _HourlyLoadBuilding classes.